-Merging variant records across samples is important when performing trio or family analysis as it ensures that hereditary relationships can be properly inferred.
+Merging variant records, VCFs, across samples is important when performing trio or family analysis as it ensures that hereditary relationships can be properly inferred.
 There are many ways to represent a single variant.
 Insertions and deletions may be right or left aligned, prefixes and suffixes can be added, and adjacent variants in the same sample may be combined or split at the variant caller’s discretion.
 A couple of different techniques can be used to help reconcile these different representations and ensure that a transmitted variant in a child is correctly merged with the variant from the parent.

 These options fall under three categories in VarSeq, and can be modified on the last page of the import wizard:

 - Left Align – Left aligning variants moves all indels to their left most representation.
 This can make a big difference when variants are called in repeat regions.
 This is standard practice for Golden Helix annotations, and selecting this option on import will ensure the imported variants are correctly paired with annotation variants.

 - Allelic Primitives – This option splits multi-nucleotide variants into their SNP and indel components.
 These simpler forms are often more likely to appear in annotation sources.